What is CTSS?

 I have been subpoenaed to attend court and I have no support?
 Can CTSS accompany me?

-I would like to know what happened at court, who can I call?
+I would like to know what happened at court, can CTSS provide an update?

 I would like to know more about the investigation; can CTSS provide an update?

 CTSS is not involved in the investigation of your file.
 For all investigation inquiries, please contact the investigating officer.
-If you do not have the officers contact information, you can call the CTSS main line at: 780421-2217 or the police non-emergency line at: 780-423-4567.
+If you do not have the officer’s contact information you can call the CTSS main line at 780-421-2217 or the non-emergency line at 780-423-4567.

-Our staff and volunteers are not trained therapists, we offer emotional support.
-If you would like to see a psychologist, we would be happy to provide you with contact information for community agencies that offer this service.
+Our staff and volunteers are not trained counsellors, we offer emotional support.
+We would be happy to provide you with contact information for local community agencies and counselling services.

-Yes, our staff can listen and support you with your circumstances.
-However, if you are prepared to report a crime, please contact our non-emergency complaint line at: 780-423-4567 or to our Report a Crime online portal.
+Yes, our staff can listen and support you with your circumstances, however, you cannot make a police report with us.
+If you are prepared to report a crime, please contact our non-emergency line at 780-423-4567 or visit our Report a Crime Online portal.